cquaye/Be_a_man_7/BEAMAN7.md

 ![image alt](https://github.com/cquaye/Be_a_man_7/blob/fc893b9b7e39172aabd782ab51c60b4a12e4dd59/lastsupper.jpg)

 "Have communion with thy brotheren.
-Fro iron sharpens iron."
+For iron sharpens iron."

 "Follow my teachings I say unto thee.
 Be a man...Be a man...Be a man.."